opencaesar/oml-vision-docs/docs/api-documentation/layouts/diagrams.md

 **STRING INTERPOLATION**

 OML Vision supports string interpolation with the queries that were formatted.
-The format is `"{string}"`
+The format is `"{string}"`.
+Please visit the sparql section of the documentation for more info located [here](/docs/api-documentation/sparql)

 An example is found [here](https://github.com/UTNAK/open-source-rover/blob/main/src/vision/layouts/diagramLayouts.json#L11)